dolphindb/Tutorials_EN/ha_cluster_deployment.md

 ## 4. APIs' support of high availability

-DolphinDB Java and Python APIs also support high availability.
+DolphinDB Java, Python, C++ and C# APIs support high availability.
 When the data node an API is connecting with becomes unavailable, the API will attempt to reconnect to the data node.
 If the reconnecting attempt fails, the API will automatically connect to another data node that is available.
 Data node switching is transparent to the user.
 He or she is not aware that the connecting data node has been switched.

 The method `connect` for these APIs: